GSTJ/thesys/README.md

 #### 💻 Client

-Next.js, React, Styled-components and Material-UI
+Next.js, React, Styled-components, and Material-UI

 #### 👨‍💻 Server

-Node.js, Express and MongoDB
+Node.js, Express, and MongoDB

 # :tada: Contributing + :bug: Issues

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+They make the open-source community such a fantastic place to learn, inspire, and create.
+Any contributions you make are much appreciated.

 Feel free to **file a new issue** with a respective title and description on the [Thesys](https://github.com/GSTJ/Thesys/issues) repository.

 If you already found a solution to your problem, **I would love to review your pull request**!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)